ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 external-identifier = ( ALPHA / DIGIT / "-" ) *999( ALPHA / DIGIT / "+" / "-" / "." )
 ```

-Combining these, the ABNF [RFC5234] for a GLUE URN is:
+Combining these, the ABNF [RFC5234] for a GLUE URI is:

 ```
-glue-urn = "urn:glue:" authority-identifier ":" external-identifier
+glue-uri = "glue:" authority-identifier ":" external-identifier
 ```

-For example, the following is a GLUE URN using the Authority Identifier "pen"
+For example, the following is a GLUE URI using the Authority Identifier "pen"
 and the External Identifier "32473".
 This example uses the Enterprise Number "32473" reserved for documentation in {{?RFC5612}}.

 ```
-urn:glue:pen:32473
+glue:pen:32473
 ```

-A GLUE URN is defined over the restricted US-ASCII syntax specified in this
+A GLUE URI is defined over the restricted US-ASCII syntax specified in this
 section.
 Percent-encoding is not permitted.
-Consequently, GLUE URNs do not
+Consequently, GLUE URIs do not
 support representation of External Identifiers that use
 non-ASCII characters.
 This specification is therefore limited to identifier
 systems whose representations can be expressed fully within the permitted character set.

-The Authority Identifier MUST be registered in the GLUE URN Authority Identifier registry
+The Authority Identifier MUST be registered in the GLUE URI Authority Identifier registry
-defined in {{GLUE-Authority-Reg}}.
+established in {{GLUE-Authority-Reg}}.
 The External Identifier MUST be the identifier assigned to the organization
 by the External Authority.